WICG/view-transitions/explainer.md

 The steps taken by the browser during the transition are as follows.

-1. When a navigation is initiated on the old Document, create the following pseudo-elements in the top layer[^1].
+1. When the user presses "Click Me" and a navigation is initiated on the old Document, create the following pseudo-elements in the top layer[^1].
 Note that a shared element must not be nested inside another shared element :

     a.
 A container pseudo-element and child replaced pseudo-element for each element with the sharedId attribute.
 These are identified via ::shared-container(#sharedId) and ::shared-old(#sharedId) respectively.